bclement14/EchoScribe/README.md

 ## 🐳 WhisperX Transcription via Docker

-EchoScribe leverages the powerful [WhisperX](https://github.com/m-bain/whisperX) library for transcription, alignment, and optional diarization.
+EchoScribe leverages the powerful **[WhisperX](https://github.com/m-bain/whisperX)** library for transcription and timestamp alignment.
 To ensure a consistent and reliable environment, especially regarding specific CUDA and cuDNN dependencies that can sometimes cause issues when installed directly, EchoScribe runs WhisperX within a **Docker container**.

 **Why Docker?**